Dez1999/Risk_main/README.md

 version 2  of the Game

+Note to User:
+•	The GUI was tested in an environment where the size of the monitor was atleast 24”.
+On a smaller screen, such as a laptop, the user won’t be able to see the whole board and play the game.
+Thus, the testing should be done on a larger monitor if you have access to one.
+We are currently working on allowing our game to be adjustable for all devices.

 Troops.java
 is a super class for different types of armies and for the wildCard so we can assign different armies or wildCard to cards clasa